Cat CBC (Complete Blood Count) Explained: What Every Pet Owner Should Know

 How often should my cat have a CBC?

-Healthy adult cats should have annual CBCs as part of wellness examinations.
-Senior cats (7+ years) may benefit from CBCs every 6 months, while cats with chronic conditions may need more frequent monitoring.
+Healthy adult cats should have annual CBCs as part of wellness exams.
+Senior cats (7+ years) benefit from CBCs every 6 months.
+Cats with chronic conditions like CKD, FeLV, or those on medications may need more frequent monitoring.

 Does my cat need to fast before a CBC?

 No, fasting is not required for a CBC.
-However, if your vet is also running a chemistry panel or other tests, fasting may be recommended.
-Always follow your veterinarian's pre-test instructions.
+However, if your vet is also running a chemistry panel (checking kidney values, liver enzymes, glucose), fasting for 8-12 hours is often recommended.
+Always follow your vet's specific instructions.

 Can stress affect my cat's CBC results?